 - 71. In early 2021, Auckland Council conducted a hauora / wellbeing review, to consider and strengthen how Council provides hauora support for employees. - 72.
 It is likely that the events of 2020 and the consequential impacts on all organisations in the Auckland Council group will have commonalities.
-While the specific circumstances for each CCO will be different, restrictions on spending coupled with Council's ambitious programme of or another) with unacceptable behaviour that can affect their wellbeing. - 73.
+While the specific circumstances for each CCO will be different, restrictions on spending coupled with Council's ambitious programme of development through the Ten-year Budget will likely be placing stress on some staff, especially in terms of workloads.
+In addition, many employees through the group will have to deal (at one time or another) with unacceptable behaviour that can affect their wellbeing. - 73.
 Consistent with the status of CCOs as independent organisations, it is up to CCO Boards and executives to consider how to deliver hauora support within their organisations.
-We invite the develop organisational cultures that actively support hauora.
+We invite the CCOs to consider how they aim to improve hauora support provision at their organisations and to develop organisational cultures that actively support hauora.